spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 Extraction for NIRISS SOSS Data
 -------------------------------
 For NIRISS SOSS data, spectral orders 1 and 2 overlap slightly at longer wavelengths, so a specialized extraction algorithm known as ATOCA (Algorithm to Treat Order ContAmination, Darveau-Bernier et al., 2022) is used.
-This routine constructs a linear model of each pixel on the detector and treats the underlying incident spectrum as a free variable to simultaneously extract the cross-contaminated spectra, which are accurate to 10ppm over the full spectral range.
+This routine constructs a linear model of each pixel on the detector and treats the underlying incident spectrum as a free variable to simultaneously extract the cross-contaminated spectra.
+Using this method, the extracted spectra are accurate to within 10ppm over the full spectral range when validated against simulations.

 The algorithm uses a wavelength solution, a spectral throughput, a spectral resolution, and a spatial throughput for both orders to determine the flux contribution from each order falling on a given pixel.
 Most of these references are